Βk-2C-B: Chemistry

 βk-2C-B, also known as 4-bromo-2,5-dimethoxy-β-ketophenethylamine, is a substituted phenethylamine of the 2C family.
 It is the β-keto derivative of 2C-B.

 Synthesis

 The chemical synthesis of βk-2C-B has been described.

 Decomposition

 The thermal decomposition of βk-2C-B has been studied using a simulated 'meth pipe' scenario.
 Twelve major pyrolysis products were found for the thermally-induced decomposition of βk-2C-B.

 Analogues

 Analogues of βk-2C-B include 2C-B, β-methyl-2C-B (BMB), BOB (β-methoxy-2C-B), and BOH-2C-B (BOHB; β-hydroxy-2C-B), among others.

 History

 βk-2C-B was first described in the scientific literature by Richard Glennon and colleagues in 2004.
 It was first encountered as a novel designer drug in Europe in 2013.
 In the years after its emergence on the market, papers reporting analytical characterizations of the substance appeared.
-In October 2016, βk-2C-B has become a controlled substance in Canada.
-It is also became illegal in Germany, Switzerland, and the United Kingdom.
+Since October 2016, βk-2C-B has been a controlled substance in Canada.
+It is also illegal in Germany, Switzerland, and the United Kingdom.